 Setting up a program like remote work requires having its own implementing rules and regulations.
 Everything from how things are done from recruitment to resignation should be laid out on paper.
 It’s much different from the traditional office work.
 I should know, I’ve written an employee’s handbook for a remote team once.
 It should include clear guidelines on communication — when and when not to use email, chat, or any other digital tools.

 Use the right digital tools

 There are many collaboration and communication tools available for remote work.
-Every company prefer one tool from the other.
+Every company prefers one tool from the other.
 That’s why I’ve encountered and used many of them — Basecamp, Highrise, Trello, Asana, Time Doctor, Google Drive, Slack, HipChat, Skype, Zoom, etc.

 With so many applications, one should realize the impact of time.
 If the issue is time-sensitive, then use chat or call.
 If it could wait for a day or two, use email or a collaborative tool.
 Again, not everything online is urgent and important.